zkanoca/c_ornekleri/homeworks/grade_statistics/readme.md

  80:
  90: ( 1) _
 100: ( 1) _
+Random numbers generated:
+19 34 9 7 5 7 10 12 33 1
+Sorted exam scores:
+3 15 21 21 27 30 36 57 99 102
+The median is the "middle" score.
+For an even number of scores, take the average of the two middle scores (in this case, 27 and 30).
+The result is displayed to zero decimal places using printf.
+The histogram is a graph of all scores placed into "buckets" of 10.
+For example, score 3 is by itself in the [0, 9] bucket, while scores 30 and 36 are in the [30, 39] bucket.
+The lower bound of the bucket is displayed before the colon; the number of scores (if any) is displayed in parentheses following the colon.
+A single underscore character _ is drawn for each score in that bucket.
 Example Execution #2:
 Enter seed -> 46
 Enter number of students -> 100